 We do not include the effects of surface debris cover in our simulations.
 Historically, debris cover on the glaciers situated on Mt.
 Ruapehu has varied greatly in space and time.
-During the most recent sustained volcanic eruptions (AD 1995-96), all glaciers became covered by volcanic products.
-However, this is quickly removed via surface runoff or buried by winter snow, and today only ice bodies with a low surface slope and those situated close to the current volcanic vent, such as the Summit Plateau and the upper Whangaehu Glacier, remain partially debris-covered.
-Thus, we acknowledge the potential for past debris cover as an additional source of uncertainty in the simulations and provide further consideration of the specific impacts that these phenomena may have for our findings (Sect.
+During the most recent sustained volcanic eruptions (AD 1995-961995-96), all glaciers became covered by volcanic products.
+However, this is quickly the majority of this material has since been removed via surface runoff or buried by winter snow, and such that today only ice bodies with a low surface slope and those situated close to the current volcanic vent, such as the Summit Plateau and the upper Whangaehu Glacier, remain partially debriscovered.
+Thus, we We acknowledge the potential for past debris cover as an additional source of uncertainty in the simulations and provide further consideration of the specific impacts that these phenomena may have for our findings (Sect.
 5).

-3.1.2 Ice flow model
+5 3.1.3 Ice flow model

 Ice flow is described using a vertically-integrated, two-dimensional (2D) model based on the shallow ice approximation (SIA) (Plummer and Phillips, 2003; Kessler et al., 2006).
 A full description is given in Doughty et al. (2013).
 This formulation assumes ice flow is driven by vertical shear stresses, therefore compressional and tensional (longitudinal) stresses are neglected (Hutter, 1983).
 We consider that the role of longitudinal stresses on past glacial flow in the glacial troughs studied here would be low, owing to the low-angle bed slopes and absence of steep, bounding valley sides that characterise typical alpine glacier environments.
 Furthermore, several comparison studies between SIA and higher order ice flow models show little difference in steady-state ice geometries (e.g. Le Meur et al., 2004; Leysinger Vieli and Gudmundsson, 2004), such as those used here for palaeoclimate reconstruction.
-Thus, the SIA is commonly applied in mountain glacier environments for palaeoclimatic reconstructions, where mass balance imparts greatest uncertainty (e.g. Plummer and Phillips, 2003; Kessler et al., 2006; Doughty et al., 2013).
+Thus, the SIA is commonly applied in mountain glacier environments for palaeoclimatic reconstructions, where mass balance imparts greatest uncertainty the greatest uncertainty in simulated glacier extents (e.g. Plummer

-3.1.3 Model input data
+3.1.4 Model input data